wwbustb/fmz-docs/doc/code_Instruction/Extent API.rst

 Set timeout for exchange's rest request.

-Only the rest request is used to set the timeout time.
+Only the REST request is used to set the timeout time.

 For example: ``exchange.SetTimeout(3000)``, set the exchange exchange object, send a rest request starts timing, exceeds 3 seconds, timeout returns null.